cgranell/notebook/books/books-notes.md

 This is a partial list of my book summaries chronologically ordered by when I read them.
 In recent summaries I start by explaining the book in three sentences, then pots a list of key ideas, sentences and lessons from the book.

+## Code and The City
+*Code and The City, edited by Rob Kitchin and Sung-Yueh Perng*

+### The book in three sentences
+* The book is the result of a 2014 workshop held in Ireland in the concet of the ERC Advance Grant "The Programmable City"
+* The underlying idea is to explore the relationship between code and urban space, leading to the concept of code/space, wherein code is essential to a space being produced as intended, as happens in much of the city space that is produce as code/space.
+* Chapters are gouoped into three sections: (i) *Code, codings , infrastructure and cities* considers the realtionship between code and the cty in a broad sende; (ii) *Locative social media and mobile computing* considers the relatioship betwwen code, locative media and mobile computing, focusing on how smartphones are mediating how people interact with the city and each other; and (iii) *Governance, politics and knowledge* examines the urban politics of code.

+### Summary
+Chapters can be read individually.
+I commented here some of them, especially relevent for my interests.
+While Chapter 1 is the introduction to the whole book, chapter 2 is a relevant reading to realise of the importance of exploring the relationship between code, urban space and citizens.
+Its line of argumentatio is scientifically sound going from simple to more complex and realistic conceptual framework for programmable urbanism.
+CHapter 3 *The Internet of Urban Things* gives a good overvie of IoT adn Web of thing, paying attention to the temporal dynamics of things.
+Chapter 4 *Interfacing urban intelligence* calls for rethinking what type of "urban interfaces" we want.

+Chapter 8 *Feeling the place* refers to the concepts of space/place and attachement of place (Manuel's thesis).
+Chapter 10 provides a theoretical model and multilayyered approach to mobile computing, focusin in particular on (location-based) moving applications.
+Chapter 11 presents a selfie exploratory visualisation tool which can be relevent of our own (spatial visualisation) projects.
+And Chapter 16 gives a gentle introduction to the geodemograhic field
 ## Mobile Sensors Context Aware Computing
 *Mobile Sensors and Context-aware Computing, by Manish J Gajjar*